ovh/docs/pages/web/hosting/diagnostic_403_forbidden/guide.en-gb.md

 > [!warning]
 > OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
 You are therefore responsible for ensuring they function correctly.
 >
 > This guide is designed to assist you in common tasks as much as possible.
-Nevertheless, we recommend that you contact a specialist service provider and/or discuss the issue with our community on if you have difficulties or doubts.
+Nevertheless, we recommend that you contact a [specialised service provider](https://partner.ovhcloud.com/en-gb/directory/) and/or discuss the issue with our community on if you have difficulties or doubts.
 You can find more information in the [Go further](#gofurther) section of this guide.

 ## Requirements